anastasiiadiudina/launch_records_falcone9/README.md

 # launch_records_falcone9
-Applied Data Science Capstone (launch records for SpaceX Falcon 9)
+This is my project for IBM Data Science course "Applied Data Science Capstone" based on the launch records of SpaceX Falcon 9 rockets